aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

     ```
     ![](media/az-5-4.png)

-1. To replace the values, click on the the **Dynamic Content** icon shown in the below image.
+1. To replace the values, click on the **Dynamic Content** icon shown in the image below.

       ![](media/az5-5.png)